How can I get the permanent residence permit?

 • Inform yourself about the requirements for the Niederlassungserlaubnis (permanent residence permit).
 These are:

-• You have 5 years of residence (see 2) and have paid into the pension system (see 3).
+• You have a residence permit since 5 years (see 2) and have paid into the pension system for 5 years (see 3).
 There are many exceptions.

 • You have a sufficiently high income (see 4).